Casino Game Volatility Explained: Why Big Wins Are Rare but Possible

 How Does Volatility Affect Your Bankroll Strategy?

-Core principle: your bankroll strategy should always match the volatility level of the game you are playing.
+Your bankroll strategy should always match the volatility level of the game you are playing.
+The higher the volatility, the more room you need to absorb normal swings and losing streaks.

 Bankroll Adjustment Rule